Aflatoxin B1, Food, BioAssay™ ELISA Kit

 Storage and Stability:

-Store components at 4°C. Stable for 6 months.
+Store components at 4°C. Stable for 6 months after receipt.
 For maximum recovery of product, centrifuge the original vial prior to removing the cap.

 Important Note: This product as supplied is intended for research use only, not for use in human, therapeutic or diagnostic applications without the expressed written authorization of United States Biological.